The-alpha-male/alx-system_engineering-devops/0x09-web_infrastructure_design/REAME.md

 You must be able to draw a diagram covering the web stack you built with the sysadmin/devops track projects
 - You must be able to explain what each component is doing
-- You must be able to explain system redundancy.
+- You must be able to explain system redundancy
 - Know all the mentioned acronyms: LAMP, SPOF, QPS